 Then one night, after the girls had washed out their clothing and hung their stockings by the fire to dry, St. Nicholas, knowing the family’s circumstances and the father’s despair, stopped by the house.
 The inhabitants had all gone to bed, but St. Nicholas saw the stockings and, struck by inspiration, threw three bags of gold down the chimney to land in them, one for each daughter.
 The next morning, the girls discovered that they now had enough gold for a dowry.
 Each one married and their father lived a long and happy life.
 As word spread of the family’s good fortune, other villagers soon began hanging their own stockings by the fire in the hope that St. Nicholas would favor them as well.

-Another version holds that the custom came to America from the Dutch tradition of children leaving their wooden shoes, or clogs, by the hearth, stuffed with straw for Sinterklass’s reindeer.
-A treat was also left for Sinterklass, who would leave treats in return for the children.
-Countries observing the shoe tradition include France, Italy and Hungary, while in Puerto Rico children put small boxes of greens and flowers under their beds for the camels of the Three Kings.
+Another version holds that the custom came to America from the Dutch tradition of children leaving their wooden shoes by the hearth, stuffed with straw for Sinterklass’s reindeer.
+A treat was also left for Sinterklass, who would in return leave treats for the children.
+Countries observing the shoe tradition include France, Italy, and Hungary, while in Puerto Rico children put small boxes of greens and flowers under their beds for the camels of the Three Kings.

 But what about that odd practice of leaving a lump of coal in a naughty child’s stocking?
 Is it for real?
 Seems to me just leaving a stocking empty would send a sufficient message.